rust-lang/book/src/ch17-03-oo-design-patterns.md

 ## Summary

-No matter whether or not you think Rust is an object-oriented language after reading this chapter, you now know that you can use trait objects to get some object-oriented features in Rust.
+Regardless of whether you consider Rust an object-oriented language after reading this chapter, you now know that you can use trait objects to get some object-oriented features in Rust.
 Dynamic dispatch can give your code some flexibility in exchange for a bit of runtime performance.
 You can use this